Deep Vein Thrombosis (DVT) Compensation Claims

 A

 Pulmonary embolism is a very serious condition that can develop if DVT is not treated correctly.
-If you suffer from a pulmonary embolism you may experience breathlessness, pain in the chest while breathing and it may even cause you to collapse suddenly.
+If you suffer from a pulmonary embolism, you may experience breathlessness, pain in the chest while breathing, or even a sudden collapse.

 For more information about DVT, visit the NHS website: https://www.nhs.uk/conditions/deep-vein-thrombosis-dvt/